-Year 6 ENGL299 with Dissertation chair and two committee members for total of 12 units ENGL299 with Dissertation chair and two committee members for total of 12 units ENGL299 with Dissertation chair and two committee members for total of 12 units Write/revise dissertation Write/revise dissertation File dissertation and schedule dissertation defense Apply for postdoctoral fellowships & jobs Participate in mock interviews & job talks (as needed) Apply for graduation
+• Year 6 1.
+ENGL299 with Dissertation chair and two committee members for total of 12 units 1.
+ENGL299 with Dissertation chair and two committee members for total of 12 units 1.
+ENGL299 with Dissertation chair and two committee members for total of 12 units 2.
+Write/revise dissertation 2.
+Write/revise dissertation3.
+Participate in mock 2.
+File dissertation and schedule dissertation defense 3.
+Apply for postdoctoral fellowships & jobs interviews & job talks (as needed) 3.
+Apply for graduation

-During the six year, students should:
+During the sixth year, students should: